Lightning Ridge Australian Opal No. 1 media thumbnails

 Item type Unique piece

-About this specific piece
+This specific piece

 How play of color forms in opal

-For what mounting it works
+For what setting does it work

 • Wire wrap — an alternative for those who work with wire wrapping; the conical shape of the teardrop makes it easy to build a wire nest that supports the piece from the base without pressing on the face.